Transport in Greater Kuala Lumpur: Recent efforts

 However, this shift is highly impacted by peers pressure (subjective norm).

-On 18 June 2020, RapidKL's subsidiary Rapid Bus released new features on real time locations of bus in Google Maps, via collaboration with Google Transit.
-Almost 170 RapidKL's bus routes are covered with this real time feature.
+On 18 June 2020, Rapid KL's subsidiary Rapid Bus released new features on real time locations of bus in Google Maps, via collaboration with Google Transit.
+Almost 170 Rapid KL's bus routes are covered with this real time feature.
 Rapid Bus also plans to expand the application to MRT feeder bus service, Rapid Penang, and Rapid Kuantan in the future.

 Future Projects

 Plaza Rakyat

 Plaza Rakyat is a mixed-use skyscraper complex initiated during the 1990s that was to be completed but was halted due to the 1997 Asian financial crisis.
 The building was intended to replace Puduraya bus depot and also to provide better connectivity to Ampang Line's Plaza Rakyat LRT station.
 Minor demolition works on the abandoned site started back in 2020 and currently being revived by Kuala Lumpur City Hall.